HL7/cql/input/pages/03-developersguide.md

 The result will be a list of tuples containing the cartesian product of all Encounters and Medication Statements.

-In addition, the default for return clauses is [.kw]#distinct#, as opposed to [.kw]#all#, so if no return clause is specified, duplicates will be eliminated from the result.
+In addition, the default for return clauses is <span class="kw">distinct</span>, as opposed to <span class="kw">all</span>, so if no return clause is specified, duplicates will be eliminated from the result.

 ### Query Syntax Options

-Note that the grammar for CQL queries allows for the [.kw]#from# keyword to be used for single- and multi-source queries.
+Note that the grammar for CQL queries allows for the <span class="kw">from</span> keyword to be used for single- and multi-source queries.
 For example, the following is valid CQL:

 ``` cql
 from [Encounter] E
   where E.effectiveTime starts after Today() - 1 year
 ```

-Moreover, parsing the grammar can be simplified by requiring that all queries start with the [.kw]#from# keyword.
-To support a change to the language to enable this simplification, environments may require that all queries begin with the [.kw]#from# keyword.
+Moreover, parsing the grammar can be simplified by requiring that all queries start with the <span class="kw">from</span> keyword.
+To support a change to the language to enable this simplification, environments may require that all queries begin with the <span class="kw">from</span> keyword.

 ## Non-Retrieve Queries